jackeilles/ArykDev.github.io/index.md

 # Welcome to arykdev.github.io!

+# This site hasn't been updated in a few months, and can be considered abandoned now, don't expect anything new here.

 ### About Me
 My name is Jack Eilles, I am a T-Level DPDD Student at New College Durham with experience in Proxmox, Python 3, Linux Servers, and much [more](portfolio.md).
 This website will contain all of my current projects, as well as ongoing projects, along with some guides as well.